solanahcl/solanahcl/README.md

 #### notes to consider for renting:

 - DO NOT USE **OVH**.
-They have the widest availability and the poortest understanding of Solana's network needs.
+They may have the server widest availability but also the poorest understanding of Solana's network needs.
 You will randomly get blackholed and support is absolutely useless.
 - check reviews on the solana discord for your specific provider.
 - ensure you are not running within a virtual machine (vm).
 - verify the speed and uplink of the provider; low latency is crucial.